 Once we reached Mýrdalsjökull glacier the glacier guides provided us with sturdy glacier crampons and helmets with headlights.
 One has got to appreciate the glacier crampons, they give us such good grips on the glacier hikes and inside the ice caves.

 We now followed the guide on a short hike to the black icefall Kötlujökull - the Katla glacier.
 It is an easy hike, only 5-7 minutes or so.
 We crossed a few creeks, with meltwater from the glacier, and in some places, the glacier guides had fitted planks over the creeks to make it easier for us to cross.

 The entrance to Katla ice cave

-When we reached the ice cave, I immediately thought to myself that it looked like a scene out of the Game of Thrones or Lord of the Rings.
+When we reached the ice cave, I immediately thought to myself that it looked like a scene out of Game of Thrones or Lord of the Rings.
 I was in awe just seeing the entrance to the cave.
 Don't you agree with me?

 See also my travel-blog: The Extraordinary Game of Thrones Locations I have visited on my Travels in Iceland

 The glacier guides have carved steps into the glacier to make it easier to ascend into the ice cave.
-You also have ropes to hold onto so it easy entering the cave.
+You also have ropes to hold onto so it easy to enter the cave.
 Once inside you will have ropes and small bridges for your aid.